stazoone/MathRacer/README.md

-this is a project inspired by the popular online game TypeRacer, but with Math.
+This is a project inspired by the popular online game TypeRacer, but with Math.

-so far did only a simple front-end for the application, currently trying to learn react.
+So far did only a simple front-end for the application, currently trying to learn react.